 Then you add the fat, a little more flour and eggs.
 Sugar Finally, it must not touch the yeast.
 I grazed it and let it sit overnight.

 The next day, to see if the paste is able to touch it with your finger and if it sinks, it’s a good sign.

 To make the buns and give them round, we must make a spiral or shell pasta that we roll up to get the typical shape of the buns from San Juan, which has nothing to do with the ensaimada Mallorca, leaving them placed on the baking sheet and tobar they finish.

 To form the ensaimada and graze when hands should be rubbed with suet or butter.

 Place them in the oven over medium heat and watch them.
-When they start to be stuffed and caught the golden colour that characterizes both the furnace will draw.
+When they start to be stuffed and caught the golden color that characterizes both the furnace will draw.
 When ready, cover them with powdered sugar.

 By way of detail, comment that in the town of Mahon and environs, the ensaimada de Sant Joan is called “Coca Bamba” and is the breakfast / lunch typical of popular festivals.
 It is taken with a cup of hot chocolate.